 The United States and Russia have a long and complex history from World War 2 to allies to Cold War adversaries.
 Michael McFaul is a former United States ambassador to Russia who served under President Barack Obama.
 Previous to his service as the top diplomat to Russia he spent many years studying the culture and politics of the former Soviet Union and Russia.
 I recently spoke with Michael about a variety of issues all relating to our current diplomatic situation between the two countries at this pivotal time in world history.

 The Republican Parties ideological beliefs have changed throughout history.
 In 2014 Heather Richardson, a historian of Boston College, wrote a book “To Make Men Free: A History of The Republican Party.”
 In this book, she traces the ideological battle within the Republican party throughout history.
-I recently reached out to Heather to talk about her book and her thoughts on the modern day Republican Party.
+I recently spoke with Heather about her book and her thoughts on the modern day Republican Party.